The Award is presented to individuals who have displayed outstanding vision, leadership, and courage in the worldwide struggle against AIDS.

 President Festus Moage of Botswana recevied the HAI Leadership Award in 2001.
-Since elected to office in 1998, President Moage has received acclaim for his bold actions in confronting the AIDS epidemic in Botswana.
+Since being elected to office in 1998, President Moage has received acclaim for his bold actions in confronting the AIDS epidemic in Botswana.
 He instituted a national program to make antiretroviral (ARV) drugs free to every Botswana citizen who needed them.
 While other African nations denied that AIDS was a problem, Mogae publicly took an AIDS test to encourage his fellow citizens to do the same.
 He has been a visionary leader for Africa and the rest of the world.

 Former U.S. Ambassador to the United Nations, Richard Holbrooke recevied the award in 2000.
 Mr. Holbrooke initiated the first ever UN session to address AIDS, not only as a health crisis, but also as a security threat affecting every person around the world.
 His commitment lead to a broader level of support for research, and inspiring increased compassion for people living with HIV.